 In 2007, recognizing our growing international presence, NARTE evolved into iNARTE (International Association for Radio, Telecommunications and Electromagnetics) Inc. Engagement with the IEEE EMCS remained unchanged at that time.

-In 2016, a revised MOA was signed by which iNARTE management, in consultation with the IEEE EMCS board of directors will establish a project team, to engage well-recognized and esteemed subject matter experts, who will, on an ongoing basis, review the existing question file for accuracy, relevance, and correct depiction of the EMC discipline and/or generate new questions.
-Exemplar Global undertakes to consistently maintain this review and correction process to guarantee the validity of its exam question product. iNARTE management will engage with the EMCS BoD in a two-stage question review process:
+In 2016, a revised MOA was signed by which iNARTE management, in consultation with the IEEE EMCS board of directors will establish a project team, to engage well-recognized and esteemed subject matter experts, who will, on an ongoing basis, review the existing question file for accuracy, relevance, and correct depiction of the EMC discipline and/or generate new questions. iNARTE undertakes to consistently maintain this review and correction process to guarantee the validity of its exam question product. iNARTE management will engage with the EMCS BoD in a two-stage question review process:

 - Stage 1 –the current question pool will be reviewed by the EMCS, using a 10 percent sample pool of questions selected at random, following the review conducted by the expert panel.